 - Texas A&M System Chancellor John Sharp

-- former University of Texas President Bill Powers
+- the late University of Texas President Bill Powers

 - former Governor Rick Perry

 - Texas Disposal Systems co-founders Bob and Jim Gregory